tomatolog/manticore/docs/2_installation/installation.rst

    daemon:

    **``$ service searchd start``**
-Installing Sphinx on Windows
+Installing Manticore on Windows
 ----------------------------

-Installing Sphinx on a Windows server is often easier than installing on a Linux environment; unless you are preparing code patches, you can use the pre-compiled binary files from the Downloads area on the website.
+Installing Manticore on a Windows server is often easier than installing on a Linux environment; unless you are preparing code patches, you can use the pre-compiled binary files from the Downloads area on the website.